PSIREC/PSIREC/README.md

-- 👋 Hi, I’m @PSIREC on github, My name is Prince.
+- 👋 Hi, I’m @PSIREC on github, My name is Prince...
-- 👀 I’m interested in HTML5, CSS, JavaSript, php, c#, react and .NET.
+- 👀 I’m interested in writing HTML5, CSS and JavaScript...
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript...
 - 💞️ I’m looking to collaborate on learning JavaScript with a group of persons.
 - 📫 How to reach me ... whatsapp +2349128532370.